 It doesn’t get much more combat-ready than this.
 The SI Assault Gloves give you the necessary grips and support to feel more in-command of your pistol or rifle out in the woods, or on the shooting range.
 You’ll be able to exhibit your dominance over paper targets, or fresh game with less kickback after each shot, thanks to proper shock absorption (which is something that about two dozen brands that didn’t make our list were lacking).

 Much like another pick higher on the list, we have to warn you that you’re going to experience some issues with the caustic dye.
 Not only will these bleed into your skin, but they’re going to take about two washes (your hands) to come clean.
 It’s persistent, and it’ll take more than a few washes to get your gloves completely ready to go again.
 That being said, they’re long-lasting, from the fingertip grips right on down to the breathable attributes.
 SI is built to last, when other brands simply don’t step up to the plate.
+Our guide to the best cycling gloves offers more great items like this.

 Comes in multiple colors to contour to your preexisting gear